 A streamlined design minimizes potential failure points and unlocks best-in-class production performance.

-SmarTrack optimization technology intelligently adjusts module angles in response to weather and site conditions to boot real-world power output.
+SmarTrack optimization technology intelligently adjusts module angles in response to weather and site conditions to boost real-world power output.

 The DuraTrack HZ v3 single-axis tracker is designed to withstand temperatures of -30°F to 140°F (-34°C to 60°C), and the system’s engineered simplicity minimizes failure points.
 This intrinsically increases reliability and performance under any conditions – even in the desert setting of the Garland facility.